Patchx/rj-validate.com/README.md

 Todo:

+- Make a review info page, that mentions it only uses backend validation (has inputs for all previous steps, to modify)

-- Use Netlify Functions
+- Use Netlify Functions to validate the review page and display the results back to the user if there is an error

-- Use FaunaDB
+- Use FaunaDB to store and retrieve the data

 - Save the Fauna ID to Local Storage